-Your data have to be stored in a spreadsheet (Excel/LibreOffice) and then be converted into a tab-delimited file (*.txt).
+The data have to be stored in a spreadsheet (Excel/LibreOffice) and then be converted into a tab-delimited file (with the *.txt extension).

-The fields available in the template is listed in Annex 2.
+The fields available in the template are listed in Annex 2.

 Unrecognized columns will be imported as a property.
-You can therefore use any other column name to create a property.
+You can therefore use any other column name to create.

-Please, use the exact same spelling.
+Please, use the exact same spelling, as misspelling in column names may displace a field value into property!

 Step 2: Load your file